 With OProfile, you can profile both the kernel and applications.
 When profiling the kernel, tell OProfile where to find the wmlinuz file.
-Use the --vmlinux option and point it to wmlinuz (usually in /boot).
+Use the --vmlinux option and point it to wmlinuz (generally available in /boot).
 If you need to profile kernel modules, OProfile does this by default.
-However, make sure you read http://oprofile.sourceforge.net/doc/kernel-profiling.html.
+However, make sure you read https://oprofile.sourceforge.net/doc/kernel-profiling.html.

-Applications usually do not need to profile the kernel, therefore you should use the --no-vmlinux option to reduce the amount of information.
+Most applications do not need to profile the kernel, therefore you should use the --no-vmlinux option to reduce the amount of information.